unnisworld/unnisworld.github.io/_posts/2023-12-30-leetcode-692-top-k-frequent-words.md

 		PriorityQueue<String> minHeap = new PriorityQueue<String>(
 			(s1, s2) -> {
+                // Do s2.compareTo(s1) to place s2 ahead of s1
+                // This will ensure proper Lexicographic ordering of output
-				if (freqMap.get(s1) == freqMap.get(s2)) return s2.compareTo(s1);
+                // when we call Collection.reverse at the last step. if (freqMap.get(s1) == freqMap.get(s2)) return s2.compareTo(s1);
 				return freqMap.get(s1) - freqMap.get(s2);
 			});